eclipse/kapua/docs/developer-guide/en/sso.md

 Each provider will require additional configuration options.
 But there is a set of common configuration
 options:

-- **`sso.openid.client.id`** :
-    the "client id" used when communicating with the OpenID Connect server.
+- **`sso.openid.client.id`** : the "client id" used when communicating with the OpenID Connect server.
+    According to the official OpenID Connect specification (see [here](https://openid.net/specs/openid-connect-core-1_0.html#IDToken), the token containa a list of audiences (described by the `aud` claim).
+    When the token is received, we need to validate that the audience contains the `client_id` corresponding to the Kapua Console.
+    Only one  `client_id` corresponds to the Kapua Console (if multiple client_ids are present in the audience, they correspond to other clients).
 - **`sso.openid.client.secret` (optional)** :
     the "client secret" used when communicating with the OpenID Connect server.
 - **`sso.openid.jwt-processor-timeout` (optional)** : the JwtProcessor expiration time (the default value is 1 hour).